 Travelers wanting to relax soaking up the sun, shopping at upscale boutique hotels and heading to colorful reggae joints will find Negril to be the perfect destination.
-It's located between the Jamaican parishes of Hanover and Westmoreland west of Montego Bay and features Caribbean hallmarks like white sand beaches and crystal blue waters.
+It’s located between the Jamaican parishes of Hanover and Westmoreland west of Montego Bay and features Caribbean hallmarks like white sand beaches and crystal blue waters.
 Despite its popularity as a mainstream tourist destination, there’s plenty of opportunity for travelers to visit Negril and find total relaxation.
 Let our Negril Jamaica Vacations guide show you the way.
 And for other great Jamaica beach destinations, visit our Jamaica Travel Guide, or visit us on Pinterest.

 July is the hottest month in Negril with an average temperature of 83°F and the coldest is January at 76°F with the most daily sunshine hours at 11 in July.
 The wettest month is October with an average of 130 mm of rain.
 The best month to swim in the sea is in July when the average sea temperature is 84°F. The best time to visit Negril is November to mid-December.
 That’s when Negril’s already beautiful weather (ranging from mid-70s to the high 80s all year-round) is the most pleasant and the hotel and flight deals are the easiest to find.
 Rates are also cheap during the summer, but you’ll risk the wrath of hurricane season.
 January to March is the peak travel season to the island — room rates can spike to more than $700 per night at some hotels.